Miretz/miretz.github.io/_posts/2019-07-01-data-manipulation-command-line.markdown

 ### Comments

 Comments are lines of text that will be ignored by the interpreter.
 They are useful for documenting the code or including additional information for the readers of the script.
 Also the shebang is actually a comment.
-Here is an example script that contains just comments:
+Here is an example script which contains only comments:

 ```bash
 #!/usr/bin/env bash